• Skip to primary navigation

 • Pecans - The traditional apple dapple cake uses walnuts, but Southerners typically make it with pecans instead.
 You can use whichever nut you prefer.

 • Golden Raisins - The raisins provide a little extra texture and sweetness, making it more like a fruit cake.
+If you're a raisin hater, you can leave them out without any other changes to the recipe.

 • Shredded Coconut - Use unsweetened coconut since there is already enough sweetness from the other ingredients.

-How to prepare your apples
+How to prepare the apples

 Use two apples for the inside of the cake.
 Peel the skins and cut them into small chunks, about ¼" inch thick.